bast/software-development-toolbox/doc/software.rst

 We will need:
   - Shell (bash or other shell that you like better)
-  - Text editor (vi or vim or emacs or nano or your favourite editor) : If you haven't used any of these before install two three of them.
-Pick the one you can quit/exit the fastest.
-Estimated times for a Windows user: Quit in Emacs, half a day.
-Exit in Emacs, half a day.
-Quit/Exit in Vi...
-TBA! (hint: you can always quit the terminal and start a new one!)
+  - Text editor (vi or vim or emacs or nano or your favourite editor; if you haven't used any of these before, pick the one you can exit without killing the terminal;
+    you can exit vi and vim with ":q!", emacs with "CTRL-X CTRL-C", and nano with "CTRL-X")
   - Python
   - Sphinx http://sphinx-doc.org
   - Recommended but not mandatory: Virtualenv (http://docs.python-guide.org/en/latest/dev/virtualenvs/) or Anaconda